 Board of Game Forms

-Key Steps in the Proposal Process
+About the Proposal Process

-Call for Proposals Issued
+Call for Proposals Issued (PDF 143 kB)

 After the deadline for receiving proposals has passed, a proposal book is published which is distributed statewide for comment.

 The board accepts written public comment on proposals before each meeting.
 Comments are accepted online, via fax, and by post until two weeks prior to the relevant meeting.
 These comments are "on-time" and are distributed to the Board for review prior to the meeting.
 This opportunity for advance review facilitates the public process.

 Depending on the meeting, comments may be accepted after the "on-time" deadline, usually only via fax or in person at the meeting site.
 These are considered "record copies" and are distributed at the meeting.
 Applicable comment due dates for each meeting can be found on the meeting information page.